yukaitung/lgdxrobot-docs/content/lgdxrobot2/getting-started/_index.md

 weight: 1
 ---

-This section provides an overview of the LGDXRobot2 project, including its history, hardware and software components.
+This section provides an overview of the LGDXRobot2 project, including its development and design.